 About the brand

-- known for exceptional fabrics
+- exclusive fabrics

 Kiton was founded by Ciro Paone in 1968 in Arzano, near Naples.
 Ciro Paone was born in Naples in 1933; he came from a family of fabric dealers who had been operative for five generations – which have now become seven generations.
 For more than 3 decades, Ciro’s passion gave rise to the Kiton project.
 With the founding of Kiton, Ciro turned his greatest passion into a vocation, elevating tailoring from a modest artisan craft to an artistic expression: the love for beauty, the love for beautiful garments.
 His entire existence focuses on two fundamentals: passion and quality.
 Ciro saw Neapolitan style code as a winner and took it into an unlimited dimension, a broader and more international one....Read more